 List of contact details for healthcare research ethics committees

-- Observational studies in public places in which the identity of the participant remains anonymous
+· Observational studies in public places in which the identity and location of the participant remains anonymous

 Primary Care Research Committee Meeting Dates

-Primary Care Research Application Form .doc (size 120 KB)
+Application Form Primary Care Research Committee .doc (size 152.6 KB)